 Best Time to Visit Malta

-Malta’s exceptionally balmy Mediterranean climate makes it a year-round tourist getaway, but there are definitely high, low and shoulder seasons when it comes to vacationing.
+Malta’s exceptionally balmy Mediterranean climate makes it a year-round tourist getaway, but there are high, low and shoulder seasons when visiting Malta.

 Let’s begin by considering the climate.
 In general, summers are hot and dry, autumns are comfortable with increasing rainfall, winters are mild and rainy and springs are pleasant and typically dry.
 August is the hottest month, with average highs around 90°F. February, though the coldest month, remains mild, with highs averaging around 60°F and lows in the upper 40s.